 This whipped topping does a fairly good job of holding it’s shape, but it does slowly start to melt within a few minutes at warmer room temperatures.
 So I recommend spraying it on just before serving.

-The Facts on Trader Joe’s Coconut Whipped Topping
+The Facts on Trader Joe’s Sweet Rose Coconut Whipped Topping

 Price: $3.29 per 6.5-ounce spray can

-Availability: Trader Joe’s Coconut Whipped Topping is sold exclusively at Trader Joe’s stores in the United States.
+Availability: Trader Joe’s Sweet Rose Coconut Whipped Topping is sold exclusively at Trader Joe’s stores in the United States.
 But, it’s actually Gay Lea Real Coconut Whipped Topping in disguise.
 Gay Lea is a Canadian company, and you can buy it in Canada under their label.

-Dietary Notes: By ingredients, Trader Joe’s Coconut Whipped Topping is dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, soy-free, vegan, and vegetarian.
-Nonetheless, check with the company on their manufacturing processes for all varieties if potential allergen cross-contamination is an issue for you.
-Processes and labeling are subject to change at any time for any company / product.
+Dietary Notes: By ingredients, Trader Joe’s Sweet Rose Coconut Whipped Topping is dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, soy-free, vegan, and vegetarian.*

 For More Product Information: Visit your local Trader Joe’s store or contact them directly via their website at www.traderjoes.com.